Quin-Darcy/kernel_ft_playground/docs/example_workflow.md

 cp /workspace/tools/scripts/archive-build.sh ./
 ```
 Running this script will copy the compiled kernel binary into the `/workspace/workspace/builds` folder along with the HMAC of the binary and the module files.
-> There is a special string option to add if you edit the file.
+> There is a special string option to add if you edit the `archive-build.sh` script.
 This is recommended to help further contextualize the build.

 2. Run the script
 ```bash